 After several rounds of panic-selling, we've seen a modest rally over the past month or so.
 Yet while the deals aren't as good as they were in early March, it's still a good time to build the stock portfolio you want by selling what you don't want.

-For instance, if you think we're headed for a double-dip recession, you might want to stick with recession-resistant sectors like these:
+For instance, if you think we're headed for a recession, you might lean toward recession-resistant sectors.
+Procter & Gamble

 There are a lot of possibilities, and an additional advantage of big established companies like these is the likelihood of dividends.
 Reinvesting dividends gives you growth no matter what the market does, helping you build your portfolio back up even while prices are low.